D. J. Moore

-Denniston Oliver "D. J." Moore Jr. (born April 14, 1997) is an American football wide receiver for the Chicago Bears of the National Football League (NFL).
-He previously played college football at Maryland.
-He was drafted by the Carolina Panthers in the first round of the 2018 NFL Draft, and was traded to the Bears in March 2023.
+Denniston Oliver "D. J." Moore Jr. (born April 14, 1997) is an American professional football wide receiver for the Chicago Bears of the National Football League (NFL).
+He played college football for the Maryland Terrapins, and was selected by the Carolina Panthers in the first round of the 2018 NFL draft.
+Moore was traded to the Bears in March 2023.

-Early years
+Early life

-Moore attended Imhotep Institute Charter High School in Philadelphia, Pennsylvania, where he played high school football for Imhotep Charter.
+Moore attended Imhotep Institute Charter High School in Philadelphia, Pennsylvania, where he played high school football.
+He is of Jamaican descent through his father.
 He committed to the University of Maryland, College Park to play college football.

 College career

 Moore played college football for the Maryland Terrapins from 2015 to 2017 under head coaches Randy Edsall, Mike Locksley, and D. J. Durkin.

 As a freshman, Moore started 10 of Maryland's 12 games, recording 25 receptions for 357 yards and three touchdowns.
 As a sophomore, he started all 13 games and had 41 receptions for 637 yards and six touchdowns.
 As a junior, he started all 12 games and set a school record with 80 receptions for 1,033 yards and eight touchdowns.
-After his junior season, Moore was named to the First-team All-Big Ten Conference, and was the Big Ten Receiver of the Year.
+After his junior season, Moore was named to the first-team All-Big Ten Conference, and was the Big Ten Receiver of the Year.

-Following his junior season, Moore made the decision to enter the 2018 NFL Draft.
+Following his junior season, Moore made the decision to enter the 2018 NFL draft.